MaryamAsgarinezhad/obsidian/DevOps/CDN.md

 - Jinja: {{ }}
 - Nginx config: $
 - Lua: ngx.var. .....
+- pre defied Nginx variables:
+  In the context of Nginx, the variable **$host** typically refers to the host name of the request.
+It's one of the predefined variables in Nginx that captures various aspects of the HTTP request.

 1- **To use inventory variables in config files, we Set Inventory Variables in Nginx Configuration**: